“I no longer fancy her; it’s difficult to do.”

 Whatever you do, don’t ignore it if you find yourself fantasising about someone else in bed pretty often.
 And do not think it’s okay.
 Fantasising about someone else is not always okay especially if you are married and you are feeling guilty all the time.
 Because it’s a sign that something significant is missing from your sexual life.
-It works like a defence mechanism, an escape from the reality of your relationship, but not a healthy one.
+It works like a defense mechanism, an escape from the reality of your relationship, but not a healthy one.
 Your intimacy then becomes a bitter-pill experience that needs to be sugar-coated with fantasy.
 You start feeling guilty about thinking about someone else and this complicates the situation more.